zillow/create-react-styleguide/README.md

 npx create-react-styleguide new my-new-styleguide
 ```

-Projects are generated and configured with working style guide documentation.
-To start your style guide server run the following:
+Projects are generated and configured with working styleguide documentation.
+To start your styleguide server run the following:

 ```
 cd my-new-styleguide && npm start
 ```

-Finally visit http://localhost:6060 to view your living style guide!
+Finally visit http://localhost:6060 to view your living styleguide!

 ## Options